spikegrobstein/vim-config/README.md

 This contains a base `tmux.conf`, but you might want to use your own.

+### FZF support

+By default, this vim config will use ctrl-p for fuzzy file opening (via `<leader>f`), however if it detects that you've got `fzf` installed, it'll use that instead. `fzf` is a much faster fuzzy finder that's written in go and even has tmux integration.

+You can install `fzf` with the following command:

+    brew install --head fzf
+    # then run the following to install the bash additions:
+    /usr/local/opt/fzf/install

+if you use `ag`, you can (optionally) add the following line to your `~/.bash_profile`:

+    export FZF_DEFAULT_COMMAND='ag -l -g ""'

+that will use `ag` to list the files and ignore files/directories that are in your `.gitignore`. `ag` can also be installed with brew as `the_silver_searcher`.

 ## Updating

 As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with: